Sol · 0 light-years

 the neighbourhood.
 Sirius is 8.6 light-years from the Sun.

-From Sirius, the next hop was a short one: just 4.7 light-years to
+From Sirius, the model's next hop is a short one: just 4.7 light-years to

 WISE 0855−0714, a cold, solitary brown dwarf sitting